Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Reported and adjusted operating incomes were $233 million and $241 million, respectively.
 Reported operating income was lower than adjusted operating income by $8 million.
 The difference largely related to pre-tax restructuring charges of $5 million for our Finance Transformation project and $2 million for other employee-related severance.
 As you recall, the Finance Transformation project is expected to help us better leverage our cost structure to support our strategic growth initiatives.

 Additionally, we had pre-tax expense of $1 million for integration and acquisition costs.
 Our reported and adjusted earnings per share were $2.26 and $2.21, respectively.
-Reported earnings per share were higher than adjusted earnings per share, given the finalization of the U.S.-Canada tax settlement which resulted in a tax-only deductible foreign exchange loss of $10 million.
+Reported earnings per share were higher than adjusted earnings per share, given the finalization of the U.S.-Canada tax settlement, which resulted in a tax-only deductible foreign exchange loss of $10 million.

 Moving on to the net sales bridge, our sales were flat versus last year.
 Volume and foreign exchange contributed $30 million and $3 million, respectively.
 This was offset by $37 million of unfavorable price/mix.
 Our price/mix change was largely driven by the pass-through of lower raw material costs in Brazil.
 As we look more closely by region, you can see unfavorable foreign exchange affected South America slightly but was offset by favorable foreign exchange in EMEA.